Summary of L-Carnitine

 When examining variations in the absorption of L-carnitine, it seems that L-carnitine found in food products is absorbed to a better degree than L-carnitine from supplements (regardless of the form used), but supplements are still absorbed to a fairly decent degree

-Intradermal delivery of L-Carnitine has been shown to increase bioavailability as much as 2.8x in rats, although this number is subject to vary depending on vehicle and pretreatment.
+Intradermal delivery of L-carnitine with a microneedling device has been shown to increase bioavailability as much as 2.8x in rats, although this number is subject to vary depending on vehicle and pretreatment.
+Topical application doesn't seem to be effective.

 Studies in which a dose of 500mg Acetyl-L-Carnitine is given orally result in peak serum levels (Tmax) somewhere around 3.1-3.4 hours.
 Another study with 2g Carnitine, but in three forms (L-Carnitine, Acetyl-L-Carnitine, Propionyl-L-Carnitine) showed L-Carnitine with the highest Cmax (84.7+/-25.2 umol/L/h) followed by ALCAR (12.9+/-5.5) and PLC (5.08+/-3.08) although this study may have been influenced by weighting all supplements equally, as ALCAR and PLC have non-carnitine moieties.
 Another study looking at L-Carnitine at the same dose (2g) noted the same Cmax value of 84.7 ± 25.2 µmol/L. Serum levels are highly variable due to rapid kidney regulation and conversion between Carnitine and Acetyl-L-Carnitine in the liver, and some long term studies note little increases in serum ALCAR with supplementation.